openforcefield/open-forcefield-tools/README.md

 estimator = PropertyEstimator(nworkers=10) # NOTE: multiple backends will be supported in the future computed_properties = estimator.computeProperties(dataset, parameters)
 ```
-Here, `dataset` is a `PhysicalPropertyDataset` or subclass, and `parameters` is a `SMARTYParameterSet` used to parameterize the physical systems in the dataset.
+Here, `dataset` is a `PhysicalPropertyDataset` or subclass, and `parameters` is a `SMIRFFParameterSet` used to parameterize the physical systems in the dataset.

 `PropertyEstimator.computeProperties(...)` returns a list of `ComputedPhysicalProperty` objects that provide access to several pieces of information:
 * `property.value` - the computed property value, with appropriate units